Raven Roofing And Contracting Inc. fire burning safety tips:

 Odorless and toxic gases like carbon monoxide are often termed ‘silent killers’ and pose a real threat.
 Government sanctioned agencies including the U.S Environmental Protection Agency and other recognized environmental organizations, strongly urge homeowners and industrial managers to have their chimneys inspected and cleaned regularly.

-For more information about chimney safety and maintenance in the Salt Lake City region, contact our experts at (801) 420-5544
+For more information about chimney safety and maintenance in the Provo region, contact our experts at (801) 420-5544